connectamankumar93/Customer-Segmentation-Using-Python-Machine-Learning/README.md

 # Customer Segmentation using Python & Machine-Learning

-The aim of this Project is to classify customer in segments based on their purchasing behavior in Myntra.
+The aim of this Project is to classify customer in segments based on their purchasing behavior.
 The project is divided into four parts:

 Part 1 involves Cohort Analysis (Size Cohort) i.e capturing the data that how many new customers are being acquired every month & how are they behaving for the next 12 months in terms of retention, average buying count.